kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 ---

 ## The Example
-This article is about showing on a computer screen the simplest mathematical function conceivable, i.e. plotting a straight line.
+This article is about showing on a computer screen the simplest mathematical function conceivable, i.e. plotting the graph of a straight line.
 For doing this, we use a certain software which is maintained by the European center for particle research (CERN), namely the library called ROOT.

 The most common way of calling into functions of the ROOT library is through the popular Python programming language.
 The following code, nine lines of Python, is taken from CERN's online tutorial [1].
-The code of this tutorial, which draws a line on the screen, only makes use of common Python features: defining a class, instantiating objects, calling methods.
+The code of this tutorial, which draws the graph of a straight line onto the screen, only makes use of common Python features: defining a class, instantiating objects, calling methods.
 It is not necessary to understand the code in detail as in the next sections we will explain all important aspects.

 ```
 import ROOT